emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## GallaTube
+### 13/22
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 16 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site UI is nice, feels modern, has lots of themes. ✔️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Has a random button, but is otherwise lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***
 ## EnjoyTown
 ### Score: 13/22
 1. Streams load very fast. ✔️